 The design is based largely on the Airframe Desk Perpetual Calendar, so I assume it belongs to the Airframe Collection.
 It has the same size and structured walls of the Calendar, but it goes all the way to the bottom like the photo frames, and has a stainless steel plaque in the back.
 I have a photo of the side of the clock, but I assume it has to be thicker to accept the mechanisms of the actual clock, unlike the thin photo frames that only house the two pieces of glass plus the cardboard photograph.

 It appears to be a regular clock without an alarm.
 I assume that to change the clock’s time, it must be removed from its casing, as it has no knobs in the stainless steel back plate.
 It is also Swiss Made, as most of the Tiffany clocks are.
-Since there is no catalog, I assume that the price for this was at least $500, since this is the price of the largest photo frame with similar if not exact dimensions, and of the Perpetual Calendar.
-It had to be a little more than that since it includes the clock’s mechanism.

 I also see that it has a very nice curved line on the top and bottom of the clock, unlike any of the other framed pieces.
 You can see this on the side photo of the frame and the bottom part photo.